-Step 1: Press the WPS button on the back panel of the Router, as shown in the following figure.
+Step 1: Press the WPS/RESET button on the back panel of the Router for one second.

-You can also keep the default WPS Status as Enabled and click the Add device button in Figure 4-2, then Choose "Press the button of the new device in two minutes" and click Connect.
+You can also keep the default WPS Status as Enabled and click the Add Device button in Figure 4-2, then Choose "Press the button of the new device in two minutes" and click Connect.
 (Shown in the following figure)